traderjoe-xyz/collections-list/README.md

 **Showcase** is a feature to promote visibility for unique NFTs on our homepage.

 - It shows artist NFT on homepage carousel.
-- When clicked, it can direct to an external URL belonging to the artist.
+- When clicked, it can direct to an external URL belonging to the artist or an internal joepegs page.
 - To apply, partners have to post link to nft and tag us on twitter or instagram.
 - Ops team select for the list, to be updated e.g. weekly.
 - Suggest no more than 7 items.